capiman/sha256-sat-bitcoin/README.md

 please cut away, if you want to set general messages.
 (Will be correct in a future release)

+Attention: A lot of command line option are not supported yet, even when they are already available and can be called.

 To look at the possible options, run:

 > ./main --help